-19. We recognize that the 20 years since the United Nations Conference on Environment and Development in 1992 have seen uneven progress, including in sustainable development and poverty eradication.
+- 19. We recognize that the twenty years since the Earth Summit in 1992 have seen uneven progress, including in sustainable development and poverty eradication.
 We emphasize the need to make progress in implementing previous commitments.
-We also recognize the need to accelerate progress in closing development gaps between developed and developing countries, and to seize and create opportunities to achieve sustainable development through economic growth and diversification, social development and environmental protection.
-To this end, we underscore the continued need for an enabling environment at the national and international levels, as well as continued and strengthened international cooperation, particularly in the areas of finance, debt, trade and technology transfer, as mutually agreed, and innovation, entrepreneurship, capacity-building, transparency and accountability.
+We also recognize the need to accelerate progress in closing development gaps between developed and developing countries, and to seize and create opportunities to achieve sustainable development through economic growth and diversification, social development and environment protection.
+To this end, we underscore the continued need for an enabling environment at the national and international levels, as well as continued and strengthened international cooperation, particularly in the areas of finance, debt, trade, and technology transfer, as mutually agreed, and innovation and entrepreneurship, capacity building, transparency and accountability.
 We recognize the diversification of actors and stakeholders engaged in the pursuit of sustainable development.
-In this context, we affirm the continued need for the full and effective participation of all countries, in particular developing countries, in global decision-making.

-20. We acknowledge that since 1992 there have been areas of insufficient progress and setbacks in the integration of the three dimensions of sustainable development, aggravated by multiple financial, economic, food and energy crises, which have threatened the ability of all countries, in particular developing countries, to achieve sustainable development.
-In this regard, it is critical that we do not backtrack from our commitment to the outcome of the United Nations Conference on Environment and Development.
-We also recognize that one of the current major challenges for all countries, particularly for developing countries, is the impact from the multiple crises affecting the world today.
+In this context we affirm the continued need for the increased voice and full and effective participation of all countries, in particular developing countries in global decision making. - 20.
+We acknowledge that since 1992 there have been areas of insufficient progress and setbacks in the integration of the three dimensions of sustainable development, aggravated by multiple financial, economic, food and energy crises, which have threatened the ability of all countries, in particular developing countries, to achieve sustainable development and in this regard it is critical that we honour all previous commitments, without regression.
+We also recognize that one of the current major challenges for all countries, particularly for developing countries, is the impact from the multiple crises affecting the world today, including the ongoing impacts of the economic and financial crisis.